lsst-dm/scipi_docs_prototype/assembleccd.rst

 shows how the assembly is done in two situations, on a dictionary of amp size images, and then on a single amp mosaic image.
-It prepares the input to the task in each of these situations, then runs the primary `assembleCcd` method of this task on the `assembleTask` object.
+It prepares the input to the task in each of these situations, then runs the primary ``lsst.ip.isr.assembleCcdTask.assembleCcd`` method of this task on the `assembleTask` object.
 Then by default it calls the viewer to show the result to the screen.

 Debugging